bogdan/blog/_posts/2016-01-12-single-responsibility-principle-srp-criticism.markdown

 I've never been a fan of Single Responsibility Principle aka SRP

-If any physical thing I used has multiple responsibilities, why would software should be built from SRP things?
+If any physical thing I used has multiple responsibilities, why would software be built from SRP things?

 <!--more-->

-The role of information technology software is to simulate the outer world.
+The role of information technology software is to build a model of the outer world.
 But is there many things in real world that follow SRP?

 SRP feels so elegant from the first glance: why isn't it wonderful that every tool you have does only one specific job.
 And all your tools are always sharp and you know exactly which tool is designed for what kind of job.